hning86/azuremlps/README.md

-# Powershell Commandlets for Azure Machine Learning Studio & Web Service APIs
+# PowerShell Commandlets for Azure Machine Learning Studio & Web Service APIs
 ## Introduction
-This is a preview of Powershell Commandlet Library for Azure Machine Learning.
+This is a preview of PowerShell Commandlet Library for Azure Machine Learning.
 It allows you to interact with Azure Machine Learning Workspace, or Workspace for short.
 The supported operations are:

 * __Manage Workspace__
   * Get the metadata of Workspace(*[Get-AmlWorkspace](#get-amlworkspace)*)